-Table 7.5 - Demand Response Existing and France Trograms

 Product State Existing or Planned Offering

 Res - HVAC DLC UT Existing

 Res - Water Heater DLC OR, WA Planned

 Res - Smart Thermostat OR, WA Planned

 Res - Grid Interactive Water Heaters OR, WA Planned

 Res -Battery DLC ID, UT Existing

 C&I -Battery DLC ID, UT Existing

 C&I - Third Party OR, WA, UT Existing

 C&I - Third Party ID Planned

 Ag - Irrigation DLC UT, ID, OR, WA Existing

-Table 7.6 and Table 7.7 show the summary level demand response resource supply curve information, by control area.
-For additional detail on demand response resource assumptions used to develop these supply curves, see Volume 2 of the 2023 CPA.
-10 Potential shown is incremental to the existing DSM resources identified in Table 7.6.
+Table 7.5 and Table 7.6 show the summary level demand response resource supply curve information, by control area.
+For additional detail on demand response resource assumptions used to develop these supply curves, see Volume 2 of the 2023 CPA.10 Potential shown is incremental to the existing DSM resources identified in Table 7.5.
 For existing program offerings, it is assumed that the PacifiCorp could begin acquiring incremental potential in 2023.
-For resources representing expanded product offerings, it is assumed PacifiCorp could begin acquiring potential in 2024.
-New program offerings are assumed to be available in 2025 accounting for the time required for program design, regulatory approval, vendor selection, procurement and implementation.
+For resources representing expanded product offerings, it is assumed PacifiCorp could begin acquiring for the time required for program offerings are assumed to be available in 2025 accounting for the time required for program design, regulatory approval, vendor selection, procurement and implementation.